mendix/docs/content/web-modeler/consistency-errors-microflows.md

 ---
 title: "Microflow Editor Consistency Errors"
 category: "Consistency Errors"
-description: "Describes microflow consistency errors in the Mendix Web Modeler and the way to fix them."
+description: "Describes microflow consistency errors in Mendix Studio and the way to fix them."
-tags: ["web modeler", "consistency errors", "checks", "errors", "microflow"]
+tags: ["studio", "consistency errors", "checks", "errors", "microflow"]
 ---

 ## 1 Introduction

-In this document, we will explain how to solve the most common consistency errors that can occur when configuring microflows in the Web Modeler.
+In this document, we will explain how to solve the most common consistency errors that can occur when configuring microflows in Mendix Studio.
 For more information on microflows, see [Microflows](microflows).

 An example of a consistency error is when you set a drag and drop a **Create Object** activity to the microflow, but do not specify what entity should be used as a data source to create the object.